Pontificia Fonderia Marinelli: Notable bells

 The foundry produced the latest bell to be hung within the bell tower of the Leaning Tower of Pisa.
-The bell is a 600 kg replica of the 17th-century bell damaged in 1944 during the bombings on Italy during World War II.
+The bell is a 600 kg replica of the 17th-century bell damaged in 1944 during the bombings in Italy during World War II.
 The newest addition started service on Easter 2004, replacing the missing bell for the first time in 60 years.

 In 1923, the foundry made a set of bells for the Mariano Sanctuary in Pompeii.
 The bell of Monte Cassino was cast for the church of San Benedetto in 1950, which was destroyed during the Battle of Monte Cassino.
-In 1961, The foundry cast a special bell to commemorate the "100th anniversary of Italy's founding as a united country."
+In 1961, the foundry cast a special bell to commemorate the "100th anniversary of Italy's founding as a united country."
 In 1992, one of their bells commemorated the 500th anniversary of Christopher Columbus's discovery of the Americas.
-Pope John Paul II was presented the official Jubilee Bell in 2000 that is hung in St. Peter's Square.
+Pope John Paul II was presented the official Jubilee Bell in 2000, which is hung in St. Peter's Square.
 The bells of Pontificia Fonderia Marinelli can also be found in New York City (United Nations Building), Rome (United Nations FAO), Beijing, Jerusalem, South America, and South Korea.